 It looks like it belongs in some kind of medieval dungeon.
 The spike is an injection of some sort.
 Nanobots, like the one used on She-Hulk.
 It doesn't work.

 So back in Civil War Tony did something he didn't want and that led to the death of Bill Foster a.k.a.
 Goliath.
 Now Tony has ordered those missile strikes on the Hulk and apologizes to Bruce as they near; Tony doesn't want to do this either.
-What is it like to do something that you don't want to do but are compelled to because of necessity.
-Do you feel heroic or do you feel like a tool?
-A bullshiter perhaps?
-Or just plain dishonest maybe.
+What is it like to do something that you don't want to do but are compelled to because of necessity?
+Do you feel heroic or do you feel like you were betraying yourself?

 The Ghost Rider issue opens in awesome style as Ghost Rider takes out a passenger jet.